-Given the ongoing pandemic, W&M is extending the BNU program for Spring 2021.
-This program will allow students located in China to take in-person courses, should they be unable to return to W&M in the Spring.
+Given the ongoing pandemic, W&M is extending the BNU program.
+This program will allow students located in China to take in-person courses, should they be unable to return to W&M.

-Through W&M’s Confucius Institute partner, Beijing Normal University (BNU), BNU would provide W&M students with courses within their full undergraduate curriculum (both English language and Chinese language courses) and students will live in BNU housing.
+Through W&M’s partner, Beijing Normal University (BNU), BNU provides W&M students with courses within their full undergraduate curriculum (both English language and Chinese language courses) and students live in BNU student housing.

 Beijing Normal University is a public research university recognized as a prestigious university with a strong focus on the humanities and sciences.
 BNU offers 55 undergraduate degree programs.
 Located in the Haidian district of Beijing, between the second and third ring roads, and home to many universities, including over 10,000 undergraduates who attend BNU.